CollinM/plankton/doc/LAB-NOTEBOOK.md

 Comments: These results are best compared with experiment 6 from 5/9/2016.
 In every metric, these results are ~3% worse.
 This is not surprising given what I know now from the other experiments.
 The only thing left to try in regards to this feature would be a much smaller window size with no overlap, but that will create a ton of features.

 **Experiment 4 - OVR Logistic Regression**
-Motivation/Hypothesis: Since my more advanced features have not been performing well, I'm returning to my most successful feature set and applying a different model, namely one vs rest logistic regression (instead of multi-class logistic regression).
+Motivation/Hypothesis: Since my more advanced features have not been performing well, I'm returning to my most successful feature set and applying a different model, namely one vs. rest logistic regression (instead of multi-class logistic regression).

 Features:
 - dimensions of image (height, width)